Careers for the 21st Century: The TETRA Career Foundations Program

 Among the many constants in the modern world, providing energy and raw materials for industry are foundational.
 Steady population growth and the attendant rise in manufacturing and gross domestic product will continue to elevate demand for energy as well as the materials used in a wide range of industries.
 Last October, the US Energy Information Administration reported that by 2050 global electric-power generating capacity will likely increase by 50% to 100% and the generation of electricity will rise 30% to 76%.
 These trends are driven largely by the industrial and residential sectors.
 [1]

-To help meet the energy and industrial needs of the twenty-first century, TETRA serves three major markets: Energy Services, Industrial Chemicals, and, more recently, Lithium Ventures, the latter entailing production of bromine and lithium.
+To help meet the energy and industrial needs of the twenty-first century, TETRA serves three major markets: Energy Services, Industrial Chemicals, and, more recently, Critical Minerals, the latter entailing production of bromine and lithium.
 TETRA is also growing, and we understand that serving these markets requires the ability to attract, develop and retain talented employees; individuals seeking a career path where they want to lead, thrive on tackling challenges, and are great at solving problems, all while meeting various needs of our customers.

 TETRA Career Foundations Program